khannasarthak/khannasarthak.github.io/_posts/2017-08-09-Coding-Challenge-Week-5.md

 ---
 ### **Day 29** [08/09]

-Travelig back to the US, wont be able to code for another 2 days or so.
+Traveling back to the US, wont be able to code for another 2 days or so.

-**GeekforGeeks**:
+Jet lag kinda makes life miserable.
+Will get back to coding from Monday morning.